brentkirkland/og-data-express-server/README.md

   ```
   1. Send a GET request to localhost:3000/YOUR_URL
   ```
   That's it!
 YOUR_URL is the website you would like to get your data from.
-After that you'll get a reponse containing the data in JSON.
+After that you'll get a reponse containing the data in json.

 ###Tested with:
   Node: 6.3.1